What’s the difference between PADI & SSI and how does it affect me?

 Which gives better training?

-Training and safety standards in both organisations are set by the World Recreational Scuba Training Council click here for WRSTC information.
+Training and safety standards in both organizations are set by the World Recreational Scuba Training Council click here for WRSTC information.
 This means there’s no basic difference in the skills you will learn from either PADI or SSI at entry level, or the safety standards they adhere to.
 In both systems – as in any system of learning – the character and experience of your Instructor will be the most important factor in your course.

 So is there really any difference at all?